Fishing ReportElvis Presley Lake - 4/16/2018 10:40:33 AM

 Mississippi Department of Wildlife, Fisheries, and Parks Fisheries Biologists use various sampling methods to assess the fish populations in the State’s waters.
 Sampling results for selected water bodies are summarized in Reel Facts Sheets.

-MDWFP personnel sank donated Christmas trees in Elvis Presley Lake recently.
+MDWFP personnel sank donated Christmas trees in Elvis Presley Lake this past winter.
 The brush piles are a good way to upcycle leftover Christmas trees and create fishing hot spots.
 Here are the coordinates for those brush piles.

 N 34°17.962' W 088°39.746'